Positive mass theorems for spin initial data sets with arbitrary ends and dominant energy shields: Introduction

 In this paper, by building on \cite{CZ2021-PositiveMass}, we give a different proof of the inequality `$\mass\geq 0$' for spin initial data sets satisfying the DEC, and we prove the appropriate rigidity statement in all dimensions for spin initial data sets.
 Our proof of the inequality differs significantly from that of Bartnik--Chru\'{s}ciel \cite{BC02}, and our method yields a new \textit{quantitative shielding theorem} for the DEC that is able to deal with incomplete manifolds.
 The main difficulty we have to overcome is that, whilst the method in \cite{CZ2021-PositiveMass} allows for incomplete manifolds and arbitrary ends, we now face the fact that $g$ is nonlinearly coupled to $k$.
 To deal with this, we introduce another independent `time' direction in the spin bundle and we consider a modified connection.
 As a result, we find that the associated Dirac operator satisfies a Schrödinger--Lichnerowicz formula which allows us to use some of the ideas in \cite{CZ2021-PositiveMass} that enabled dealing with incomplete manifolds and arbitrary ends.
 We expect that similar tricks may be useful in other contexts.

-For initial data sets, the definition of asymptotic flatness involves decay assumptions on both $g$ and $k$ (see~\cref{AFdata}), and moreover there are two asymptotic quantities of interest, the ADM energy $\admEnergy$ and ADM linear momentum $\admMomentum$ (see \cite{Lee2019-GeometricRelativity} definitions and context).
+For initial data sets, the definition of asymptotic flatness involves decay assumptions on both $g$ and $k$ (see~\cref{AFdata}), and moreover there are two asymptotic quantities of interest, the ADM energy $\admEnergy$ and ADM linear momentum $\admMomentum$ (see \cite{Lee2019-GeometricRelativity} for definitions and context).
 In this setting, the positive mass theorem is as follows. \begin{thm}[Positive mass theorem for initial data sets] Let $(M^{n \geq 3},g,k)$ be an asymptotically flat initial data set that satisfies the dominant energy condition $\mu-|J|\geq 0$.
-If either $n\leq 7$ or $M^n$ is spin, then $\admEnergy\geq |\admMomentum|$. \end{thm}
+If either $n\leq 7$ or $M^n$ is spin, then $\admEnergy_{\mathcal{E}}\geq |\admMomentum_{\mathcal{E}}|$ for each asymptotically flat end \(\mathcal{E} \subset M\). \end{thm}